cameron-doyle/tea-processing/README.md

 # Tea Processing
 <p>Browser image processing with support for webp compression.
-Made for the purpose of reducing server load and hosting costs by offloading image processing to the clients browser.</p>
+Made for the purpose of reducing server load and hosting costs by offloading image processing to the client's browser.</p>

 ## Index
 - [Requirements](#requirements)